mimran1980/rusteron_gsr/rusteron-client/README.md

 Since **rusteron-client** relies on Aeron C bindings, it involves `unsafe` Rust code.
 Users must ensure:

-- Resources are properly managed (e.g., not using a publisher after the aeron client is closed).
+- Resources are properly managed (e.g., not using a publisher after the Aeron client is closed).
 - Proper synchronisation when accessing shared data in a multithreaded environment.

 Failing to uphold these safety measures can lead to crashes or undefined behavior.